DARPA-ASKEM/knowledge-middleware/README.md

 ## Quickstart

-1. Run `make init` which will create a stub `api.env` file.
+1. Run `make init` which will create a stub `.env` file.
-2. Ensure that `api.env` contains the correct endpoint and other information
+2. Ensure that `.env` contains the correct endpoint and other information
 3. Run `make up`